mktcode/openai-tool-runner/README.md

 # OpenAI Tool Runner (experimental)

-This package is a wrapper around the OpenAI API, allowing you to replace the baseURL to use it with Ollama and compatible models.
-It enables running tools in sequence without generating a response after each set of tool calls, unlike the standard "Input -> Tool(s) -> Response" flow described in OpenAI documentation.
-Instead, it supports "Input -> Tool(s) -> Tool(s) -> ... -> Response."
+This package is a wrapper around the OpenAI API, allowing you to replace the baseURL and use it with Ollama and compatible models.
+I only tested it with GPT-4o.

+It enables running tools in longer sequences without generating a response after each set of tool calls, unlike the standard "Input -> Tool(s) -> Response" flow described in the OpenAI documentation.
+Instead, it supports "Input -> Tool(s) -> Tool(s) -> ... -> Response." and even the response is actually a tool call.

-- **Completer**: Runs a completion with forced tool calls.
+- **Completer**: Runs a completion with **forced tool calls**.
-- **Free Runner**: Executes tools chosen by the LLM until a specific tool is used.
+- **Free Runner**: Executes tools chosen by the LLM until a specific tool is used (or indefinitely).
-- **Straight Runner**: Enforces the order of tool calls in the provided toolchain.
+- **Straight Runner**: Enforces a strict order of tool calls.

-These runners return only tool calls, useful for recursively continuing the completion process.
-For example, you can provide a tool like "provide_final_answer" for display in the frontend.

-Primarily tested with GPT-4o.
+In the free runner you define "stop tools" which end the chain of tool calls.
+You can provide a tool like "final_answer" and display it in a frontend accordingly.
+You can also choose not to provide a stop tool and let the runner run indefinitely.

+The straight runner is more like a fixed workflow.

+> [!CAUTION]
-Use this only for experimentation.
+> Use this only for experimentation.
 There is no error handling or other features to make it production-ready.
-Since it's a small amount of code, you can easily copy and paste it into your project to build upon.
+Since it's a small amount of code, you can easily copy and paste it into your project and continue from there.

 ![animation](/assets/animation.gif)

-I use it on my [website](https://markus-kottlaender.de) in a simple chatbot.

 ## Installation